 In my old school, when it was time for us to eat, our teacher used to tell us, “Come now, children, open your tiffin boxes!”

 In my new school, when the bell rang, we were supposed to eat.
 Nobody told five-year-old me.
-I had not even heard of Pavlov.

 I remember clearly how hungry and grumpy I was when school got over at 3:30.
 I remember how angry I was with my seven-year-old sister for not having told me that I should have eaten.
 I even remember that my mother laughed when I got home.